Alba Galindo: Career

 Galindo was born in Miami, but moved to Cali, Colombia soon thereafter.
 At the age of seventeen, she began her modeling career.
 Galindo was a model for various companies including Marlboro, Buchanan's, and Johnnie Walker.
 Three years later, she returned to her native Miami to further her career in the industry.
 Numerous opportunities for appearing in sportswear and swimsuit catalogues resulted after the move.

 In 2004, Galindo won the Miss Republica Deportiva competition held by Univision.
 Two years later, she participated in the Yo Quiero Ser Senadora contest to win a spot on the popular show Republica Deportiva.
 She was ultimately chosen and signed a contract with the network.
 From 2006 through 2015, she formed a longstanding duo on the program with the fellow Miami-born Colombian model Natalia Saenz.

 On 11 January 2015, Galindo announced that she would not be returning to Republica Deportiva.
 On 14 April 2015, Galindo joined ESPN Deportes.

-She was host of the "Redes ESPN" and still participate as talent in NFL and NBA games for USA and Latin America.
+She was host of the "Redes ESPN" and still participates as talent in NFL and NBA games for USA and Latin America.